Ontario Parks is fortunate to be able to both protect and showcase an abundance of natural vistas across the province.

 The Nanabosho Lookout Trail is the least travelled of the three trails that ascend the Sleeping Giant.

 The lookout’s north-facing vantage point rewards adventurous hikers with stunning panoramas of the entire Sibley Peninsula, which is unlike any other viewpoint in the park.
-At over 500 metres in elevation, the halfway point of this 0.8 km trail is the highest point on the park’s elaborate trail network.
+At over 500 m in elevation, the halfway point of this 0.8 km trail is the highest point on the park’s elaborate trail network.

 Note that the total distance to the end of the Nanabosho Lookout Trail and back is 15 km (7.5 km each way).
 This takes most hikers about 5-6 hours to complete.